-Multiple studies have demonstrated a correlation between serum copper concentration and body composition in the general population.
-18-21 However, the relationship between serum copper concentration and body composition in patients with SMA remains unclear.
+Multiple studies consistently demonstrate a correlation between the concentrations of serum copper and body composition in the general population.18-21 However, whether the serum copper concentrations are related to body composition in patients with SMA remains confusing.

-This study aimed to investigate the correlation between serum copper concentration and body composition, as assessed by dual-energy X-ray absorptiometry (DXA).
+This study aimed to investigate a possible correlation between the concentration of serum copper and body composition assessed by dual-energy X-ray absorptiometry (DXA).

-METHODS
+MATERIALS AND METHODS